webix-hub/gitbook-webix-jet/details/plugins.md

 [Check out the demo](https://github.com/webix-hub/jet-start/blob/php/sources/views/login.js).

+The **User** plugin has other useful methods.

 ###### getUser()

 **getUser** returns the data of the currently logged user.

 ###### getStatus()

 **getStatus** returns the current status of the user.
 It can receive an optional boolean parameter *server*.
+The **User** service checks every 5 minutes the current user status and warns a user if the status has been changed.
+For example, if a user logged in and didn't perform any actions on the page during some time, the service will check the status and warn the user if it has been changed.

 ###### logout()

 **logout** ends the current session and shows an afterLogout page, usually it's the login form.

-The service checks every 5 minutes the current user status and warns a user if the status has been changed.
-For example, if a user logged in and didn't perform any actions on the page during some time, the service will check the status and warn the user if it has been changed.

 #### Login with an external OATH service ( Google, Github, etc. )